 - 3/4 cup + 2 tablespoons heavy cream (200ml), plus extra for brushing

-3 Turn the dough out onto a surface lightly dusted with flour.
+4 Knead the dough, just enough: Turn the dough out onto a surface lightly dusted with flour.
 Knead the dough just a few times - maybe only three or four pushes.
-You just want it to come together.
+You just want it to just come together.
 (Over-kneading will result in firmer, denser biscuits.)

-5 Place on a Silpat-lined or parchment lined baking sheet, with at least an inch or two between the biscuits.
+6 Brush with cream, sprinkle with cheese: Place on a silicone-lined or parchment lined baking sheet, with at least an inch or two between the biscuits.
 Brush the tops of the biscuits with a little more cream.
 Top the biscuits with a sprinkle of the remaining cheese.